 The classic prototype of NS is minimal-change nephrotic syndrome (MCNS), in which case there is no identifiable cause.
 The incidences of different histological lesions associated with NS vary amongst different population groups and are influenced by genetic and environmental factors.
-MCNS is the most common form of NS in white and Indian children in SA, but in black children and those of mixed race, other types of NS occur more commonly.
-In the common of NS is minimal.
+[10] MCNS is the most common form of NS in white and Indian children in SA, but in black children and those of mixed race, other types of NS occur more commonly.
+[11]